LudwikJaniuk/blog/_posts/2020-08-26-heap-snapshotting.md

 ---
-title: Direct Heap Snapshotting in the Java HotSpot VM: a Prototype
+title: Direct Heap Snapshotting in the Java HotSpot VM\: a Prototype
 date: 2020-08-26
 ---